klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

 -   We cannot expect that performance per Watt will improve as quickly as it did in the past, again unless big architectural changes would bring a solution.

-Even though microprocessor and GPU manufacturers claims that computers 1000x as fast as current computers will be possible in ten years, it remains to be seen for what applications this will be the case.
+Even though microprocessor and GPU manufacturers claim that computers 1000x as fast as current computers will be possible in ten years, it remains to be seen for what applications this will be the case.
 Statements of that kind are usually misleading.
 E.g., when going from generation 1 to 2 one saw a twofold speed increase for application A,